A Detailed Guide On How To Use Firefox To Debug Web Issues In Android

 Most of the mainstream browsers offer solution to debug web issues, be it minor CSS tweaks, checking performance logs, console errors or issues in scripting.
 But the problem arises when a website works perfectly in desktop, but causes major errors in Android device.
 The answer is remote debugging, which will enable you to connect the android device to your workstation via a USB cable and debug your mobile webpage on your desktop.

-Let’s take a look at how Mozilla Firefox makes remote debugging easier for developers.
+Let’s take a look at how to test on firefox browser makes remote debugging easier for developers.

 What Will You Need?